Gordie Howe International Bridge Design-Build SUE and UC

 T2ue provided utility locating, designating and utility coordination services for both the Canadian and US sides of this international bridge project.

-T2 Utility Engineers’ US and Canadian companies are providing Subsurface Utility Engineering (SUE) and utility coordination services as part of the P3 team on both sides of the border.
+T2 Utility Engineers’ US and Canadian companies provided Subsurface Utility Engineering (SUE) and utility coordination services as part of the P3 team on both sides of the border, working with AECOM and the project owner, Windsor Detroit Bridge Authority (WDBA).

-• To date, T2ue has performed more than 627 test holes and mapped approximately 375 acres of city blocks on the U.S. side for the new US Port of Entry and bridge abutment.
+• T2ue performed more than 650 test holes and mapped approximately 375 acres of city blocks on the U.S. side for the new US Port of Entry and bridge abutment.

-• The Canadian T2ue teams performed full Subsurface Utility Engineering (SUE) on 130 acres at the Canadian Port of Entry prior to and during construction.
-Additional investigations included 39 test holes as well as multiple GPR and MCGPR investigations along the Canadian seawall to identify subsurface anomalies around bridge footings.
+• The Canadian T2ue teams performed Subsurface Utility Engineering (SUE) on 130 acres at the Canadian Port of Entry prior to and during construction.
+Additional investigations included 40 test holes as well as multiple GPR and MCGPR investigations along the Canadian seawall to identify subsurface anomalies around bridge footings.

 Client: